 Mark my words: I will never tire of sunless tanner.
-You can draft my tombstone now and etch “lover of sunless tanner” into the stone—I’m that confident that I’ll forever be hooked (so long as it keeps being produced).
+You can draft my tombstone now and etch “lover of sunless tanner” into the stone—I’m that confident that I’ll forever be hooked.

 As someone who has been deeply betrayed by the sun, I’ve dipped my toe (er, rather, entire body) into countless different sunless products to mask my inherent paleness.
-Being tan makes me feel better and more confident, and if I’m not harming my body in the process, I say bring on all the foams and lotions.
+Having a bit of a bronze tint makes me feel better and more confident, and if I’m not harming my body in the process, I say bring on all the foams and lotions.
 Though, recently, I became acquainted with a product that’s changed my entire faux-glow game.
 Allow me to explain.

 Hampton Sun is marketed as a luxe suncare and sunless tanning line, with its hero product being its Sunless Tanning Mist.
 Here’s the thing: As much as I love the way I look post–self-tanner, the process of putting it on at night, waiting for it to dry, and then quite literally covering my all-white bedding with a blanket so that I can sleep on top of it worry-free without waking up to an outline of my body à la Chrissy Teigen is painstaking.